yconst/Freetile/README.md

 <pre>
 	loadCheckSelector
 </pre>
-Any elements matching this selector will be excluded from making sure their images are loaded (through ImagesLoaded).
+Freetile will make sure that images of elements matching this selector are loaded (using ImagesLoaded).
-Useful if inline dimension styles are being applied to e.g. images.
+Useful to exclude elements if inline dimension styles are being applied to e.g. images.
 Default: :not(.ignore-load-check)

 <pre>